owncast/owncast.github.io/content/docs/embed.md

 The player will automatically find the correct playlist and will start playing.
 This will guarantee forward compatibility if the way how Owncast publishes HLS is ever changed.

-However, if you _really_ need the HLS feed (i.e. for sharing your stream to OpenSlides), you can access the HLS feed directly via this URL: `http://your.host/hls/stream.m3u8`.
+However, if you need the HLS feed (i.e. for sharing your stream to a 3rd party player), you can access the HLS feed directly via this URL: `http://your.host/hls/stream.m3u8`.

+### Mute by default

+If you'd prefer your embedded video to be muted by default, you can add `?initiallyMuted=true` to the end of the `/embed/video` URL.

 ## Embedding chat